What is campylobacteriosis?

 Most cases of infection come about as a result of handling raw poultry or eating raw or undercooked poultry meat.
 It doesn't take many bacteria to cause illness (fewer than 500 is enough) and this can mean that even one drop of juice from raw chicken can make a person ill.

-Prevent cross-contamination in the kitchen by not using the same chopping board for meat/poultry and other foods.
+It is extremely important to prevent cross-contamination in the kitchen by not sharing the same chopping board or knives and other utensils for meat/poultry with any other foods.
 Wash all chopping boards, work surfaces and utensils with soap and hot water after preparing raw poultry and meat.

 Drinking contaminated untreated water or unpasteurised milk may also spread campylobacteriosis.
 Person to person spread is unusual but has been reported.
-Infection may also be spread from an infected dog or cat.
+Infection may occasionally be spread from an infected dog or cat.

 Outbreaks of campylobacteriosis are rare and when they do occur they tend to be small family outbreaks associated with contaminated food.